AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 #### <a id="track-app-uninstalls-android"> Android

+ ~~`setGCMProjectID(GCMProjectID): void`~~
- `setGCMProjectID(GCMProjectID): void`
+  `enableUninstallTracking(GCMProjectID): void`

 Set the GCM API key.
 AppsFlyer requires a Google Project Number and GCM API Key to enable uninstall tracking.
+(For Firebase its automatically retrieved from `google-services.json`)

 | parameter   | type                        | description |
 | ----------- |-----------------------------|--------------|